 This cognitive science tool shines a light on the “mechanisms of the mind,” our Personality and Instincts.
 Find out how you can use it to create positive change.

 Testing with the scientific method verifies this system’s underlying theory and outcomes.
 This system is deep enough to satisfy the clinician, yet, it uses plain language that is easy to understand.
 It makes this a practical tool for self-discovery and inner wisdom.

 The Enneagram of Personality

 To summarize, the Enneagram of Personality Profile is a systematic approach that shows how our mind works.
 It illuminates the “mechanisms of the mind” in a way that we can understand and regain proper control of our personality and instincts.
 It does this by illuminating thinking processes, symbols, and typologies that influence our thinking and values.
 All in all, a powerful tool to learn about the mind: if you are curious about how your mind works, then this is the tool you need.

-The Enneagram divides the mind’s components to make it easier to understand.
+The Enneagram divides the mind’s components to make them easier to understand.

 What is Ego?
 The Ego is the home of personality and instinct.
 It’s that sense of “I,” which is the default setting of awareness.
 It is a necessary tool that connects consciousness to our bodies.
 Ego is the tool between the real us, the Observer, and our life experience.
 That is until we begin to awaken.
 When we add “presence” and quiet the mind, Ego becomes subordinate.
 When you are present, the real you can show up.

 What is personality?
 A personality is a specific group of traits, thinking patterns, (self-talk) behaviors, and values.
 In turn, these show up in our lives as defining traits and characteristics.
 Each type relates to traits of demeanor and even our temperament.
 The Enneagram can identify nine specific types.